8 ways to encourage employees to share your content on social media

 To ensure that you’re creating content employees would want to share, ask yourself whether it provides value to them and their audiences.
 You can even do a survey to uncover their content preferences.

-Once you’ve determined your content strategy, analytics will help you measure how well your content is doing.
+Once you’ve determined your content strategy, analytics will help you measure its success.
 If employees aren’t sharing specific types of content, move away from those kinds of articles and seek more engaging topics and formats.

 Another way to personalize an advocacy program is by segmenting content by topics.
 Product managers might be more interested in sharing content on a cool new feature they helped launch, while HR would be more inclined to post a press release about a great new hire for the company.

-Being faced with volumes and volumes of content, to which they won’t necessarily be able to relate, will turn advocates away from the program.
-By segmenting content by topics, you’ll be making it easier for each employee to discover the content they find to be the most engaging—and take part in the program.
+Advocates will turn away from the program when faced with volumes of content to which they won’t necessarily be able to relate.
+By segmenting content by topics, you’ll make it easier for each employee to discover the content they find to be the most engaging and take part in the program.

-One of the best ways to encourage employees to share your content on social media is by getting them invested in your advocacy program.
+One of the best ways to encourage employees to share your content on social media is by investing in your advocacy program.
 How?
 Show them how much they’re contributing to the program’s success.

 There are several ways to do this.
-One is to provide employees with post-levels analytics, which will show them how each and every post performed.
-It will reveal how many likes, comments, and shares it garnered, and most importantly- how many clicks and conversions.
+One is to provide employees with post-level analytics, which will show them how each post performed.
+It will reveal how many likes, comments, and shares it garnered and, most importantly, how many clicks and conversions it generated.

-Once employees get the data demonstrating their impact on the company’s bottom line, this will motivate them to share more content and get even better results.
+Once employees have data demonstrating their impact on the company’s bottom line, this will motivate them to share more content and achieve even better results.

-Another great way to engage employees is by allowing them to suggest content.
-Oktopost’s employee advocacy platform recently launched a Content Suggestions feature which allows advocates to add content to the board, pending approval from the program admin.
+Another great way to engage employees is to allow them to suggest content.
+Oktopost’s employee advocacy platform recently launched a Content Suggestions feature that allows advocates to add content to the board, pending approval from the program admin.

-Employees know their audience best, so it’s only natural to have them contribute articles to the advocacy board.
+Employees know their audience best, so it’s natural that they contribute articles to the advocacy board.

-They don’t expect every single one of their suggestions to get approved.
+They don’t expect every suggestion to be approved.
 However, the ability to recommend content and actually see some of it on the board will give them a sense of partnership in the program.

-To encourage employees to share your content, make sure that the C-level management is on social media, advocating for the company.
+To encourage employees to share your content, ensure that the C-level management is on social media, advocating for the company.
 This is the time to provide proper training to those managers and sustain their advocacy efforts over time.
-You can work closely with the staff of those executives to establish a social media strategy for them and ensure that the sharing is consistent.
+You can work closely with the executives’ staff to establish a social media strategy for them and ensure that the sharing is consistent.

-Once your colleagues learn that management is taking part in the employee advocacy program, they’d be happy to follow the lead and share more content as well.
+Once your colleagues learn that management is participating in the employee advocacy program, they’d be happy to follow suit and share more content.

 Your employee advocacy platform can make or break your advocacy program.

-Ease of use is a major factor when it comes to the adoption of new technology.
-This is why your best choice would be a platform that makes it effortless for your colleagues to discover content and share it.
-A mobile app that will make it possible to share content on the go is also essential.
+Ease of use is a major factor in the adoption of new technology.
+Your best choice would be a platform that makes it effortless for your colleagues to discover and share content.
+A mobile app that allows you to share content on the go is also essential.

 This platform should also allow employees to personalize their posts.
-It can be advanced scheduling and geotagging features or in-depth analytics that will show them which content performs best.
+Advanced scheduling and geotagging features or in-depth analytics can show them which content performs best.
 Personalization features will encourage employees to establish their own voice on social media and share more content.

-For those who are unfamiliar with it, social media can be daunting.
-Immense amounts of content, instantaneous interaction with other people, and icons and buttons galore—you get how a social media novice can feel overwhelmed.
+Social media can be daunting for those who are unfamiliar with it.
+With immense amounts of content, instantaneous interaction with other people, and icons and buttons galore, a social media novice can feel overwhelmed.

-To onboard your employees to employee advocacy, you have probably conducted training sessions and familiarized employees both with the platform and with social media best practices.
+You have probably conducted training sessions and familiarized employees with the platform and social media best practices to onboard your employees to employee advocacy.

 But the education process shouldn’t stop there.
 Encourage knowledge sharing by having monthly or quarterly roundtables, where advocates can discuss their experience with the program and educate each other on best practices.
 Learning from their peers’ experience will go a long way in boosting content sharing.

-One of the reasons why employees may have stopped sharing your content is they don’t understand how they could benefit from it.
+One reason employees may have stopped sharing your content is that they don’t understand how they could benefit from it.

 Explaining and demonstrating to employees the benefits of advocacy for them is a major factor in your program’s success.
 With advocacy, employees can turn into social media thought-leaders and expand their professional networks.